gaetanmaisse/ismin-android-2022-tp4/README.md

 The goal is to refactor the app by introducing Fragments.

 Preparatory work:
-- Copy everything from previous TP (except the README)
+- Reuse the same projet or copy everything from previous TP (except the README)

 Then:
 - Create a `BookListFragment` fragment